RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD/Manual.md

 # CSCD User Manual

-This document describes the CSCD syntax and its different literals in an informal way.
+This document describes the Compact Serialized C# Data (CSCD) format syntax and how to use it.

+CSCD is a human-readable serialization format designed to represent object graphs.
+It is especially suited for systems where object graphs can contain shared or cyclic references, polymorphic types or shadowed variables.

+## Structure
+CSCD documents primarily consist of values and metadata.
+Two categories of values exist: primitives and collections.
+Exactly one top-level value must exist.
+Values may be annotated with metadata.
+CSCD documents may also contain whitespace and [comments](#comments).
+Optionally they may start with a [format header marker](#header) and end with a [format footer marker](#footer).

 ## Format Markers

 ### Header
 An optional marker that can be used to mark a string as being CSCD.
-It must be the first token in the document.
+It must be the first token in the document, before any values or comments.

 ```
 ~CSCD~                                  Regular version.